daeken/libhyper/Readme.md

 Structure
 =========

-The current structure is a very rough, very preliminary wrapper around Hypervisor.framework -- this is a dead end.

-Instead of this very low-level interface, libhyper will be based off on the KVM API.
+Libhyper will be based off on the KVM API.
 This will be largely passed directly to KVM on Linux, and implemented on top of Hypervisor.framework/HAXM for OS X and Windows.
 In `KVM Cloning.md` we have a list of KVM ioctls that would be useful to clone.

+This structure is being implemented using various relevant C++ classes.